 A cracked screen, a stolen phone, a failed update, and suddenly years of conversations, shared photos, voice notes, and important documents vanish without warning.
 The good news is that protecting everything takes less than five minutes.
-The not-so-great news?
-Most people never bother until it's too late.

 The truth is, most people believe their messages are automatically saved somewhere in the cloud.
 They are not, at least not by default.